Brewery Museum cash desk.

 The tour starts in the ice cellar which was used to store ice in the winter.
 It was needed for cooling beer and many cellars actually belong to houses that enjoyed brewing rights.
 The ice was stored in the uppermost cellar and the melting water was dripping down to cool the cellars below.

 The cellars once contained 360 wells, on the tour 20 of them can be seen.
-The water was important for daily life by obviously also for brewing beer.
+The water was important for daily life but obviously also for brewing beer.
 The historical water tower from the first half of the 16th century is an important technical monument.
 A pumping machine from the year 1847 was used to pump water up on the tower.

 The underground system was also part of the town’s defence system.
 In times of war and unrest it served as secure storage for food, as a shelter for the citizens, and as secret communication line.
 The cellars and the water tower were part of the fortification system and linked to the system of ramparts.